NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 ----- __478.6__ -----2022-05-31 13:56:08+08:00:

 Yeah 24 hours is definitely faster than some contrite turnarounds I've seen.
-But jumping to pulling your friend out from under the bus to throw them under an express train as your first reaction – before even making a statement on Twitter for instance – is a horrendous look.
+But jumping to pulling your friend out from under the bus to throw them under an express train as your first reaction – before even making a statement on Twitter for instance – is still a horrendous look, however quickly you recognise your mistake and retract it.
+Still, I'm glad he did make an attempt in the end.

 ### 479: [can somone help me with finding a good source?](https://old.reddit.com/r/AskHistorians/comments/v0dp9d/can_somone_help_me_with_finding_a_good_source/), submitted on 2022-05-29 23:36:05+08:00.